When coming to campus, we want you to have reliable access to all University services.

 - Apple or Windows - Either an Apple or Windows computer is fine for most programs at the university.
 However, there are a few colleges that may recommend one operating system over the other based on software used in those areas of study.
 Contact the college or department for more information.

 Information Technology Services requires all computers using the university's network to have recent critical updates installed for your operating system.
-The best way to do this is turn on automatic software updates.
+The best way to do this is to turn on automatic software updates.
 For more information see our articles on updating your Windows or Mac operating systems.